 We have organised the text into two major sections, Design and Build.
 In Design we start with the basics of sound, hearing and the nature of vibrating bodies.
 Our many conversations with other luthiers, student builders and musicians have demonstrated that there is a diverse range of understanding of these essential topics.
 But to communicate effectively we require a shared lexicon and a common understanding of these subjects.
 We then dive into the physics of vibrations and the mechanics of structures so that we can understand the implications of varying the guitar's structural and acoustical parameters in order to yield a more satisfying instrument for its intended purpose.
 We introduce the concept of "the efficient guitar", an instrument that is significantly louder and more responsive than the instruments you will typically find in a main street guitar store.
-Furthermore, we are able to quantitatively define "efficient" with reference to guitars so that the parameters to be manipulated in their creation can be readily understood.
-We dedicate a section to mathematical modelling in order to demonstrate some of the relationships between the sound of the guitar as we hear it, the acoustics of how that sound is generated and the relationship between the acoustics and the woodwork of the instrument.
-We dissect the frequency response of a guitar and relate features in the quitar's response spectrum to our perceptions of the sound produced and the structure of the instrument.
-This allows us to relate sound to structure in a way that facilitates the tailoring of a guitar's sound to more closely match our intentions.
-We then consider the practical techniques required to bring a guitar from its build state to its design specification.
+Furthermore, we are able to quantitatively define "efficient" with reference to guitars, so that the parameters to be manipulated in their creation can be readily understood.
+We dedicate a section to mathematical modelling in order to demonstrate some of the relationships between the sound of the guitar as we hear it, the acoustics of how that sound is generated and the relationship between the acoustics and the guitar's woodwork.
+We dissect the frequency response of a guitar and relate features in its response spectrum to our perceptions of the sound produced and the structure of the instrument.
+This allows us to relate acoustics to structure so that practical techniques can be used to tailor a guitar's sound to more closely match our intentions.

-This puts us in a position to be able to articulate a design objective - the Perfect Guitar.
+We then investigate the factors that impinge on the playability and musicality of a guitar, which puts us in a position to be able to articulate a design objective - the Perfect Guitar.
 Clearly, this can be a very different beast from musician to musician, but unless we can articulate such an objective in predominately quantitative terms we cannot know what we are trying to build.
-We take a look at why guitars sound different and what governs that.